 - passed away – some tributes

 - Scangroup agreed to acquire a majority stake in a pan-African firm – the Experiential Marketing Group (EXP)

 - The Safaricom and Airtel buy out of (and split of) Yu appears to have stalled.

 - In the last year, Tullow Oil and Base Resources have paid the Kenya government $22 million and $16 million respectively.

 - Tullow received a judgment in its favour over capital gains tax payments that Tullow had made onHeritage’s behalf to the Uganda Revenue Authority.
 In August 2013, Tullow received $345.8 million from Heritage in satisfaction of this High Court judgment.

 - Swala Oil & Gas completed their Tanzania IPO which was oversubscribed and will now proceed to list on the Dar es Salaam Stock Exchange (“DSE”).
 The placement of 13.3 million shares with 1,869 new and existing shareholders also allowed Swala to keep excess funds from Dar IPO.

 Transportation & Utilities

-- Transcentury sold their 34% in Rift Valley Railways to Citadel Capital for $43.7M recovering their cash, but below fair value..they cited the delayed turnaround of the railway consortium as reason for the sale
+- Transcentury sold their 34% in Rift Valley Railways to Citadel Capital for $43.7M recovering their cash, but below fair value..they cited the delayed turnaround of the railway consortium as a reason for the sale.

 - Kone Kenya acquired the business of Marryat & Scott, an elevator installation company.